rust-unofficial/too-many-lists/src/third-arc.md

 After all, shared mutable state is the root of all evil, and one way to solve that is to kill the *mutable* part forever.

-Except our list isn't thread safe at all.
+Except our list isn't thread-safe at all.
 In order to be thread-safe, we need to fiddle with reference counts *atomically*.
 Otherwise, two threads could try to increment the reference count, *and only one would happen*.
 Then the list could get freed too soon!